Banking Platform Implementation Guide - Switch Kit

 Implementation differences

-The rest of this guide will simply call out the differences between an ordinary implementation, as described in the above docs, and what you will need to do to enable Pinwheel Deposit Switch for your customers.
+The rest of this guide will simply call out the differences between an ordinary implementation, as described in the above docs, and what you will need to do to enable Pinwheel Switch Kit for your customers.

 In short, there are two differences that you'll need to keep in mind: